JPepperwood123/hello-world-kernel/README.md

 ## Navigating the Repository

-There are three files present in this repository:
+There are four files present in this repository:

 1. `PART-1.txt` : A file with the summary, shortcomings, and future directions for Part 1 of the assignment
 2. `hello-world.c` : The source code for your module
+3. `Makefile` : The source code for compiling the code written for the module
 3. `README.md` : This file consisting of instructions to run my module and test that it works correctly on the VM provided.
 It also provides a list of all the bugs I encountered below.